Haarsma Lawyers Blog

 The information statement is provided on the ACCC's website and the current version can be accessed here.

-An Information Statement does not need to be provided to a franchisee before the franchise enters into a franchise agreement if the franchise agreement is being renewed or extended (clause 11(4) of the Franchising Code).
+An Information Statement does not need to be provided to a franchisee before the franchisee enters into a franchise agreement if the franchise agreement is being renewed or extended (section 22(2) of the Franchising Code).

-After the Information Statment is given to a prospective franchisee (if required), the franchisor must give to the prospective franchisee the documents set out in sub-clause 9(1A) of the Franchising Code at least 14 days before the franchisee enters into the franchise agreement or the prospective franchisee makes a non-refundable payment.
+After the Information Statement is given to a prospective franchisee (if required), the franchisor must give to the prospective franchisee the documents set out in section 23(2)of the Franchising Code.

 2- A Copy of the Franchise Agreement

-Sub-clause 9(1A)(a) of the Franchising Code provides that a franchisor must give to a franchisee a copy of the franchise agreement in the form in which it is to be executed (signed) [What is a franchise agreement?], at least 14 days before the franchisee enters into the franchise agreement.
+Section 23(2)(a) of the Franchising Code provides that a franchisor must give to a franchisee a copy of the franchise agreement in the form in which it is to be executed (signed) [What is a franchise agreement?].

 • the franchise agreement can be changed to reflect a request made by the franchisee;